mikeritter/resume/README.md

 ### Writing

 Most customers aren't looking for feature-length content while they're surfing the web for a place to eat, shop, or worship.
 I help clients reach their audience with a compelling action statement.
-If I had a button on this resume, it would say "Let's Talk!" because, if I've done my job, you're cutious enough to want to reach out and see if I'm right for your team.
+If I had a button on this resume, it would say "Let's Talk!" because, if I've done my job, you're curious enough to want to reach out and see if I'm right for your team.

 ### Social Media